pablojoaquim/mvs/README.md

 This will launch 2 services:

-1 - gstreamer: Serves rtsp stream \n
+1 - gstreamer: Serves rtsp stream
 2 - webrtc-server: Has the active Janus instance